Ontario went from summer-like fall weather to winter in a blink of an eye!

 Of course, you can grow them in pots until flowering, if space is not a problem, although frankly I killed more ephemeral species in pots than when planted in the ground.
 It is much easier to let nature take care of them.

 For those having no experience with sowing, I think the best is to sow the seeds directly in the ground (mix them in the top layer of soil), and let nature take its course.
-Like I explained with other occasions, when sowing directly in the garden, choose a location close to an establish large perennial, where you would water during dry spells.
+Like I explained with other occasions, when sowing directly in the garden, choose a location close to an establish large perennial, where you would water during dry spells (plus that you won’t disturb the little seedlings when dormant).
 Don’t scatter the seeds over a large area, you can move them after 2-3 years when they get bigger (you can do the same for Erythronium and Trillium species).

 Corydalis solida cross-pollinate freely, which means that growing it from seeds, there is no guarantee you will obtain the same seedlings as the mother plants.
 The same is valid for a few other species.
 However, if you collect seeds from a population of the same color, then the chances of obtaining seedlings true to the mother-plant increase.